 You may also consider using plugins like Disqus to improve engagement on your site.

-And, remember to respond to all the comments and solicit more engagement by asking questions or prompting users for feedback.
+And, remember to respond to all the comments and ask for more engagement by asking questions or prompting users for feedback.

 15. NoIndex Tag Management